Gwinblood1/rsschool-cv/cv.md

  **7. Education:** ***RSSchool*** - in the learning process

- **8. Level of english:** B1, but little experience of spoken language.
+ **8. Level of english:** B1, with experience of communicating with native speakers.